Stella-kimani/R-project/README.md

 9. Timestamp	                              Time at which user clicked on an Ad or the closed window.
 10. Clicked on Ad	                          0 or 1 is indicated clicking on an Ad.

-# SET UP/ INSTALLATION REQUIREMENTS
-Clone this Repo by Running:

 # Technologies Used:
 R programming